Karl Tapales / Getty Images

 anand purohit / Getty Images

-Red fountain grass (Pennisetum setaceum 'Rubrum') is a popular plant that's often used as "thriller" in containers, says Steinkopf.
-It's a great companion for succulents due to its drought-tolerance and propensity for full sun.
+Red fountain grass (Pennisetum setaceum 'Rubrum') is a popular plant that's often used as a "thriller" in containers, says Steinkopf.
+It's a great companion for succulents due to its drought tolerance and its ability to handle full sun.

 Sea Thrift